Michael John Novak, Jr., 1933-2017

 His work on the spiritual basis for the morality of capitalism had a profound influence on the economic thinking of Ronald Reagan and Margaret Thatcher as well as academics, business and civic leaders, policymakers, religious leaders, journalists, and people of good will worldwide.

 Every conversation with Michael was a delight—one could hear the veritable twinkle in his voice.
-In this regard, he and I shared a special admiration for and inspiration from the work of C. S. Lewis, G. K. Chesterton, J. R. R. Tolkien, as well as Thomas Aquinas, Alexis de Tocqueville, Lord Acton, F. A. Hayek, and other writers.
+In this regard, he and I shared a special admiration for and inspiration from the work of C. S. Lewis, G. K. Chesterton, and J. R. R. Tolkien, as well as Thomas Aquinas, Alexis de Tocqueville, Lord Acton, F. A. Hayek, and other writers.

 We were most recently blessed by conversations and working with Michael as he graciously provided the foreword to the Independent Institute’s forthcoming book, Pope Francis and the Caring Society, especially as this contribution was completed during his final illness and may well be the last product of his truly seminal career.